bschaatsbergen/cek/README.md

 ```

 Images pulled by `docker pull`, `nerdctl pull` or `podman pull` are immediately
-available to cek without additional downloads.
+available to CEK without additional downloads.

-When using `if-not-present`, cek checks the local container daemon first.
+When using `if-not-present`, CEK checks the local container daemon first.
 If the
 image exists locally, it's used immediately without any network calls.
 If not
-found locally, cek pulls from the remote registry.
+found locally, CEK pulls from the remote registry.